mokytis/docker-chat/README.md

 ### Building

 `build.sh` builds docker images in a given context, and tags them as needed.
-This example will build the image in `chat/0.3` and tag the image as `local/chat:0.3`.
+This example will build the image defined at `./0.3/Dockerfile` and tag the image as `local/chat:0.3`.

     $ ./build.sh 0.3